Research Paper By Heba Zayan

 (Youth Life Coach, EGYPT)

 Breathing is different from respiration.
-Breathing is a behaviour.
-It is learned, motivated, it can be changed, can be relearned by attention, perception, memory and personal history.
+Breathing is a behavior.
+It is learned, motivated, it can be changed, can be relearned by the attention, perception, memory, and personal history.

 The most common way that people breathe is called Shallow Breathing.
 Shallow Breathing or sometimes called Chest or Thoracic breathing is where you tend to breathe from the chest, rather than from the abdomen.
 This creates a shorter and shallower breath with the diaphragm not being used as it should be.